carter-yagemann/auto-xdccdl/README.md

-This project is a `xchat` (XChat, HexChat, etc.) plugin that can be used to automatically query an IRC XDCC bot packlist and download new files that match regular expressions (regex).
+This project is a `xchat` (XChat, HexChat, etc.) plugin that can be used to automatically query [nibl](https://nibl.co.uk) for a bot packlist and download new files that match regular expressions (regex).

 # Setup

-1. Install the `requests package:
+1. Install python module packages:

-    pip install requests
+    pip install requests lxml

 2. Copy `autoxdcc.py` into your plugins directory (e.g. `~/.config/hexchat/addons`)
 and enable it.